What is the demand for cocoa on the European market?

 Germany, United Kingdom, Netherlands, Ireland, Switzerland

 Germany, Netherlands, Italy, Belgium, United Kingdom, France

 Fine flavour flourishes in the European specialty market

 There is an increasing demand for specialty and premium chocolate products worldwide.
-These products are made with fine flavour cocoa.
-Although fine flavour cocoa roughly accounts for only 6% of the world’s cocoa production, equivalent to approximately 300 thousand tonnes in 2017, it is the fastest growing segment in the chocolate market.
-Hence, it offers opportunities for suppliers offering high-quality cocoas.
+These products are made with high-quality cocoas, often defined as fine flavour cocoa.
+Fine flavour cocoa accounts for roughly 6% of the world’s cocoa production.
+Despite its small size, it is the fastest-growing segment in the chocolate market, hence it offers opportunities for suppliers offering high-quality cocoa.

-There is growing demand for specialty chocolate in traditional European consuming countries, such as Belgium, France, Germany, Italy, Switzerland and the United Kingdom.
-Consumption in this segment is associated with high incomes, but also to consumer awareness and market exposure.
-However, mainstream chocolate companies such as Ferrero, Mars and Mondelez have been increasingly investing in premium lines, while retailers have also been developing high-end private label products.
+There is a growing demand for specialty chocolate in traditional European consuming countries like Belgium, France, Germany, Italy, Switzerland and the United Kingdom.
+Consumption in this segment is associated with high incomes, but also with consumer awareness and market exposure.
+Mainstream chocolate companies like Ferrero, Mars and Mondelez have increasingly been investing in premium lines, while retailers have also been developing high-end private label products.
 This makes speciality chocolates accessible to all types of consumers, at different price levels.

-There is no specific European import data available for fine flavour cocoa beans, but the International Cocoa Organization has published a list of the 23 producing countries and share of their exports which can be classified as fine flavour cocoa.
+No specific European import data are available for fine flavour cocoa beans, but the International Cocoa Organization publishes a list of the producing countries and the share of their exports which can be classified as fine flavour cocoa.

-This study has been carried out on behalf of CBI by Profound.
+This study was conducted on behalf of CBI by Profound – Advisers In Development.